 - eight 18650 cells in series provide 29.6V etc.

-One of the reasons why manufacturers of home appliances like vacuum cleaners increase voltage of battery packs is that higher voltage enables transfer of more energy over the same wires with less energy loss due to electrical resistance in wires.
+One of the reasons why manufacturers of home appliances like vacuum cleaners increase voltage of battery packs is that higher voltage enables the transfer of more energy over the same wires with less energy loss due to electrical resistance in wires.

 There are also other benefits of using higher voltages battery packs in such devices (it would be very hard to explain those benefits without too much physics, chemistry, math …).

-How to Choose the Best 18650 Battery?
+How to Choose the Best 18650/19670 Battery?

-Choosing the best 18650 battery should not be a daunting task – choose according to your device and usage needs.
+Choosing the best 18650 battery should not be a daunting task.
+Choose according to your device and usage needs.
 For example:

-- So, before buying new batteries, check maximum current drain of the device and go for batteries which can provide such current with ease – 10 Amp device will never push over the limit 20-25 Amp batteries.
+- So, before buying new batteries, check the maximum current drain of the device and go for batteries which can provide such current with ease – 10 Amp device will never push over the limit 20-25 Amp batteries.

 - In such devices, 2500 mAh 18650 battery with 35 Amp of maximum current will not perform as good as 5000 mAh 18650 battery with 5 Amp allowed maximum current.

-– standby devices (emergency cordless vacuums, for example) must operate at full power when required, but they can be used every few days, weeks or even months.
+Standby devices (emergency cordless vacuums, for example) must operate at full power when required, but you can use them every few days, weeks or even months.

 - Built-in protection of 19670 batteries will prevent overheating, overcharging, over-discharging and other ‘overs’, which can damage the battery or device and cause battery to catch fire or even explode.
-18650 batteries with such protection tend to cost slightly more and have smaller capacity, but such protection is, IMHO, worth it.
+18650 batteries with such protection tend to cost slightly more and have a smaller capacity, but such protection is, IMHO, worth it.

 As you can see, it is very easy to pick right 18650 battery for every task 🙂